New to Music Lessons?

 Fun filled classes of singing, dancing, movement and instrument play.
 Parents learn how to enrich their child’s music environment, increase music potential and understand music development.

 Each class is 45 minutes long.
-Families receive a CD and songbook with a broad variety of sounds and activities designed to stimulate musical learning.
-Our library of 11 CDs allows your family to enjoy class for almost three years with all new music each session.
+Families receive a broad variety of musical sounds and activities designed to stimulate musical learning.
+Our library of 11 Collections allow your family to enjoy class for almost three years with all new music each session.
 Mixed age classes are developmentally appropriate and allow siblings to enjoy class together.

 Piano